-Mark Yeadon is Partner and Hong Kong Head of Disputes and Restructuring at Conyers.
+Mark Yeadon is Partner and Head of the Hong Kong Disputes and Restructuring practice.

 Mark has practised in Hong Kong and London for 40 years prior to joining Conyers in 2021.
 He spent over 10 years as a partner at Eversheds Sutherland, where he was the Head of the Asia Litigation and Dispute Management Practice.
 Before that, he was a partner at Slaughter and May where he headed the Hong Kong Litigation Practice for 18 years.